Debasmita-isi/zeroplusplus/README.md

 1. **Run the code**:

    Once all dependencies are installed, you can start running the scripts for the corresponding ciphers.

+   ### Method 2

+   In this method, we provide the insights on how to install MiniZinc software.

 ## Usage